-The Multiplier effect? --- sleight of hand, and practised by all magicians --- one dollar goes in the hat, and five dollars come out!
+The Multiplier Effect? --- sleight of hand, and practised by all magicians --- one dollar goes in the hat, and five dollars come out!
 Problem is, it's a magic act that only seems to work when government spends our money, and not us.
 You and I are economic nobodies when it comes to our freedom to choose where our money goes.
 Apparently, we produce no jobs when we buy our video tape recorders, television sets, air conditioners, etc., --- things that we may want.
-But when they spend our money on things they want, suddenly the multiplier effect takes over, and somehow, as if by magic, we benefit by having this money expropriated from our pockets!!!
+But when they spend our money on things they want, suddenly the multiplier effect takes over, and somehow, as if by magic, we benefit by having this money expropriated from our pockets!!

-Not surprisingly, the 'multiplier effect' argument is an outright fraud, decorated by the pretense of 'economic theory.'
+Not surprisingly, the 'multiplier effect' argument is an outright fraud, decorated by the pretense of 'economic theory' and by the reputations of those who advocate it.

 Don't fall for it.